 A new face has entered the world of Hogwarts and Expelliarmus.
 However, instead of the chosen one, the grand hero, rightfully from Gryffindor, we instead see a total dork, who likes looking at weird animals, from Hufflepuff.

-Set in 1920s NYC, we find Newt Scamander (Eddie Redmayne) hopping off a boat from the other side of the pond, with a briefcase full of fantastic beasts.
-Due to more than a cliché bag mixup, a muggle (Dan Fogler), or nomaj as they are called in the US, gets his briefcase, and accidentally opens it, to unleash a number of magical creatures loose in NYC.
+Set in 1920s New York City, we find Newt Scamander (Eddie Redmayne) hopping off a boat from the other side of the pond, with a briefcase full of fantastic beasts.
+Due to more than a cliché bag mixup, a muggle (Dan Fogler), or “nomaj” as they are called in the US, gets his briefcase, and accidentally opens it, to unleash a number of magical creatures loose in NYC.

-The music was written as the movie was, so the movie was made to match the score, just as vice versa, unlike most movies, where the music is written after most of the film is made.
+The music was written at the same time the movie was, so the movie was made to match the score, just as vice versa, unlike most movies, where the music is written after most of the film is made.
 The music pulled me out of the film a few times, but not in a distracting way, more in an awe-inspiring way.

 The acting in this movie is disappointing.
 Eddie Redmayne was absolutely fantastic, and I cannot wait to see how he leads the other 4 movies upcoming.
 But Tina (Katherine Waterson) was very dry, and reminded me of a high school play, more than a major motion picture.
 Some of the other actors were alright, but played their characters exactly as you’d expect, with nothing to show.
 However, again, Eddie Redmayne put lots of time and energy into his character of Newt, from the way he looks at people, the way he talks, the way he holds himself, and even when he is thinking, you can see very deliberate choices in his character.
 I want to see more of Eddie, and luckily we will.